softbrewery/js-jakkel/README.md

 ```

 #### addRole(roleName, parent)
-Adds a role the the list of roles.
+Adds a role to the roles.
 - The `name` argument is of type String.
 - The `parent` argument is optional and of type String.
 - Returns true if succeeded.